-Judge rips PG&E’s safety record before key bankruptcy vote
+Regulators approve PG&E bankruptcy plan despite safety fears

 Michael Aguirre, a lawyer representing two PG&E customers, urged Alsup not to trust the Public Utilities Commission or the company that it regulates.
 “Keep the pressure on,” he pleaded.

-If California regulators approve PG&E’s bankruptcy plan, it will clear a path for regulators to revoke the company’s state license and make it easier for the state to turn the utility into a not-for-profit cooperative.
+The plan approved by California regulators clears a path for them to revoke PG&E’s state license and make it easier for the state to turn the utility into a not-for-profit cooperative.
+It also requires PG&E to break up its sprawling service into regional divisions and overhaul its board of directors.
+The company plans to replace 11 of its 14 current board members, including CEO Bill Johnson, who will step down from that job June 30.

+But the reforms included in PG&E’s plan still might not be enough, acknowledged Clifford Rechtschaffen, one of the the five board member on the Public Utilities Commission.
+“It’s not perfect from any stakeholder’s perspective,” he said before voting in favor of the plan.